 Film4All is a program that offers cinema education, discussions and workshops for the public.
 Many of the films we screen at SIFF start a conversation, inspire an action or pose a question.
 These forums and workshops provide a place for cinema audiences to discuss these issues, as well as learn the basic skills to make a film themselves.

 Cinema Dissection affords film lovers an exciting opportunity to dig deeper into the films that they love.
 Over six hours, an expert facilitator will share the stage with audience observations as they work scene-by-scene through a great film.

 Crash Cinema is a bi-monthly filmmaking challenge.
 Can you create a compelling, cohesive film in just eight hours?
 Find out at SIFF's Crash Cinema.
-Next Crash event will be March 19.
+Next Crash event will be in the summer and we are working to plan the dates.
 No registration necessary.
 Show up as a single or with a group and make a film in a day!

 Back by popular demand!
 Why did George Lucas' 1977 original Star Wars become a phenomena that we still cherish today?
 Because it tapped into a universal story in the collective psyche: The Hero's Journey-- a timeless story construct still relevant to scriptwriters, filmmakers, and film lovers today.
 Join media educator Malory Graham for this exploration of the structure of Star Wars and how it still informs screenwriting and filmmaking today.

 Educators from UW African Studies illuminate extraordinary stories from across Sub-Saharan Africa highlighting African-made films and evaluating films created through the 'western gaze.'
 Over four sessions, we will explore a variety of different films portraying contemporary portraits of Africa, coming to a deeper understanding of Africa beyond the media stereotypes.